 It is seen in infants & children.
 The drainpipe may have been incorrectly “birth iheritted ” .It is the most common glaucoma type found in India.
 Here the drainage angle gets blocked and the liquid cannot reach the drainage angles to leave the eye, so the pressure in the eye increases..
 Since the eye of an infant is more elastic, it increases in size and becomes white in color.

 There are other conditions like injuries to the eye, some drugs & diseases that can block outflow channels & cause secondary glaucoma.
-Patients with asthma and allergic skin and eye diseases often use inhalers, skin creams or eye drops containing steroids that can cause glaucoma.
-Persons who have undergone multiple eye surgeries are also at high risk of this glaucoma.
-Contact Shalby Hospital for Diabetic Retinopathy, Retinal Detachment, Squint Surgery, in India, call +91-79-40203144.
+Patient with different types of allergies like skin disease, eye disease and asthma often use skin creams, eye dips and inhalers which contain steroids.
+Steroids can cause Glaucoma.
+Those who have undergone multiple eye surgeries are also at high risk of Glaucoma.
+Contact Shalby Hospital for best glaucoma treatment & surgery, Diabetic Retinopathy, Retinal Detachment, Squint Surgery, in India, call +91-79-40203144.

 What is the incidence of glaucoma?

 4.5 out of every 100 persons have glaucoma.
 It is the second leading cause of irreversible blindness the world over.
 Almost 4 million Americans have glaucoma and about half do not even know they have the disease.

 - Person with a family history of glaucoma

 How does a person know he has glaucoma?

 Glaucoma can steal vision so quietly that the patient can be unaware of the trouble until the optic nerve is badly damaged.
 Because no symptoms occur, the best way to diagnose this disease is by periodic medical eye examinations.
 Some patients do have blurred vision, severe pain, can see rainbow haloes around lights or have nausea and vomiting with headaches.